Nur-dirow888/networkwalks-B082-week2-Reconnaissance-and-Network-Scanning/README.md

 **Client/Target:** Networkwalks and my own local LAN network
 ---

-# 1. Liability Disclaimer
+# 1. Liability Disclaimer ⚠️

-I have performed these activities only on the systems & devices where I had secured written permission or the devices/systems that I own myself.
-All these materials are for education and research purpose only.
-Do not use anything from here to break the law.
-The instructor, the authors and Networkwalks are not responsible for what you do with this knowledge.
-Every action you take is your own responsibility.
-Misuse can lead to criminal charges, heavy fines, loss of your job and a permanent record.
-In most countries unauthorised access is a crime even when nothing is damaged.
+I have performed these activities only on systems and devices for which I had secured written permission, or on systems and devices that I personally own.
+All materials presented in this project are intended **for educational and research purposes only**.
+Do not use any information or techniques presented here to violate the law or gain unauthorized access to systems, networks, or devices.
+The instructor, authors, and Networkwalks are not responsible for any misuse of the information provided. **Every action you take is your own responsibility.**
+Misuse of cybersecurity knowledge may result in **criminal charges, significant fines, loss of employment, and a permanent criminal record**.
+In most countries, **unauthorized access to computer systems or networks is a criminal offense, even when no damage is caused**.
 ---

 # 1. Introduction